 Regular workout

-As we all know, exercise is one of the most beneficial factors in keeping our body healthy and maintained.
-Regular work out, even during Ramadan, can help you prevent many health issues and boost your vision.
-For example, high cholesterol and high blood pressure can affect your eye health, so regular exercise can be effective.
+As we all know, exercise is one of the most beneficial factors in maintaining body health.
+Even during Ramadan, regular exercise can help prevent many health issues and boost vision.
+For example, high cholesterol and high blood pressure can affect eye health, so regular exercise can be effective.

 In conclusion, healthy lifestyles are essential for healthy eyes.
 Following these tips to protect your eye health is essential if you fast during Ramadan.
 People who usually have a greater risk of potentially severe eye problems must consult their physician.
-Any rare symptoms like blurry vision or loss of vision should be discussed with the best eye doctor in Dubai.
+Any rare symptoms, such as blurry vision or loss of vision, should be discussed with the best eye doctor in Dubai.
 Everybody should have their eyes examined regularly by qualified doctors to maintain their eye health.